delaneyj/grug/docs/guide/features.md

 Note that:

-- This is a Vite-only feature and is not a web or ES standard.
+- This is a grug-only feature and is not a web or ES standard.
 - The glob patterns must be relative and start with `.`.
 - The glob matching is done via `fast-glob` - check out its documentation for [supported glob patterns](https://github.com/mrmlnc/fast-glob#pattern-syntax).